I have lots of experience taking care of my tattoos—first to heal them and then to keep them looking good.

 - For the first three days, every 6 hours is a good schedule for applying ointment.
-However, if the tattoo feels dry and tight, don't be afraid to apply ointment earlier.
+However, if the tattoo feels dry and tight, don't be afraid to apply ointment more often.

-- Make sure you do not put too much ointment on your tattoo and that you rub it in thoroughly.
+- Make sure you do not put too much ointment on your tattoo and that you rub it in gently and thoroughly (with clean hands!).
 Your skin should look slick, but not wet and goopy.
 Too much ointment can leach the color out of your tattoo, blur the lines, and actually delay the healing process.

 - Be sure to wash your hands before applying the ointment.

 It will feel quite painful and tender when you rub the ointment into your skin.
 In fact, this might be the most painful stage, but push through or risk having an even more uncomfortable experience when your tattoo becomes dry and cracked.
 It's worst during the first 24 hours, the pain should subside after a day or two.